OOub/hummus/README.md

 Event-based | Clock-based
 ------------|------------------
-performance | easier algorithms compatible with neuromorphic platforms | membrane potentials at every timestep Leaky-Integrate-and-Fire (LIF) neuron with constant current dynamics only | Leaky-Integrate-and-Fire (LIF) neuron with a choice between constant and time-varying current dynamics
+performance | easier algorithms made for neuromorphic platforms | membrane potentials at every timestep 2 synaptic kernels for current dynamics | 3 synaptic kernels for current dynamics

 We will see later in the guide how to select a mode.

 #### **Main Goals**
-Hummus was born from the frustratingly complicated endeavour of using the standard simulators to create and work with novel concepts and learning rules that are "outside the box".
-One of the strong points of this simulator is the ease of implementing new ideas without having to delve into endless lines of code.
-As such, Hummus was developed with two goals in mind: flexibility and simplicity.
+Hummus was born from the complicated endeavour of using other simulators to **easily create learning rules from scratch** and work with **neurons that include non-linear event-based current dynamics**.

+This simulator allows us to easily implement new ideas without having to delve into endless lines of code.

+Hummus was developed with two goals in mind: flexibility and simplicity.

 ###### Flexibility and Simplicity
-In order keep things simple, polymorphic classes with virtual methods were implemented.
-This basically means we can create a new type of add-on, neuron, or learning rule in a completely separate file by simply inheriting from  a polymorphic class and overriding the available virtual methods.
-We can focus on the scientific part of our work without worrying about making any changes to the main code.
+Polymorphic classes with virtual methods were implemented: we can create a new type of add-on, neuron, or learning rule in a completely separate header file by simply inheriting from a polymorphic class and overriding the available virtual methods.

+We can focus on the scientific part of our work without worrying about making any changes to, or even look at the main code.

 To easily remember and work with these polymorphic classes, the virtual methods available in each class act like messages that occur in different scenarios.
-We will break down the structure of each in a diagram further down.
+We will break down the structure of each, in a diagram further down.

-Furthermore, Hummus allows full usage of both **weights** and **axonal conduction delays** in the learning rules
+Hummus has axons that are characterised by **weights** and **delays**

 #### **What's provided**

+###### Matlab Toolbox
-A matlab toolbox called HummusUtilities is bundled, in order to easily generate data from popular databases to feed into a network, or to read and perform graphical and statistical analysis on the network output.
+A matlab toolbox called Hummus Utilities is bundled, in order to easily generate data from popular databases to feed into a network, or to read and perform graphical and statistical analysis on the network output.

+to install:

+1. to to the hummus directory
+2. go to ``utilities/matlab/``
+3. double click on **Hummus Utilities.mltbx**
+4. read the bundled quick start guide in Matlab for examples on how to use the toolbox
 ----------------------

 ## Dependencies